 Plenty!
 Among the skills you will learn in our class include choking management, rescue breathing, three difference Pet CPR techniques, bleeding protocols, heat and cold-related injuries, and snout-to-tail assessment (wellness and injury).
 You will also learn preventive care that will save you money and you will discover what surprising items must be included in your pet first aid kit.
 Upon completion, you will earn a certificate.

-What is Pet Tech?
+What is Pet First Aid 4 U?